Skip to the main content

 Medical Laboratory Technologist

-Medical laboratory technologists perform various lab tests and procedures to help doctors diagnose, monitor, treat and prevent disease and maintain heath.
+Medical laboratory technologists perform various lab tests and procedures to help doctors and other health-care professionals diagnose, monitor, treat, and prevent disease.

 Also Known As